 Kliovance is a form of hormone replacement therapy (HRT) used for the short-term relief of the symptoms of menopause.
-It contains estradiol and norethisterone acetate which supplement the body’s natural levels of oestrogen and progesterone, and is suitable for use in women who have not had a hysterectomy.
-Kliovance is also used to prevent osteoporosis in women who have been unsuccessful with other HRTs.
+It contains estradiol and norethisterone acetate which supplement the body’s natural levels of oestrogen and progesterone and is suitable for use in women who have not had a hysterectomy, and who have finished having regular periods.
+Kliovance is also used to prevent osteoporosis in women who have been unsuccessful with other prevention strategies.

-The active ingredients in Kliovance are estradiol and norethisterone acetate.
+The active ingredients in Kliovance are 1mg of estradiol and 0.5mg of norethisterone acetate.

-The inactive ingredients in Kliovance are lactose monohydrate, maize starch, copovidone, talc, magnesium stearate, hypromellose, triacetin and talc.
+The inactive ingredients in Kliovance are lactose monohydrate, maize starch, copovidone, talc, magnesium stearate, hypromellose and triacetin.

 Always take Kliovance as instructed by a doctor or pharmacist.
 Take one tablet a day, at around the same time each day.
 To help you remember, try and make this a part of your daily routine.
 For example, take your tablet with breakfast every day.
-Kliovance comes in sheets of 28 tablets, labeled with the days of the week to help you keep track.
-When you finish a sheet, start a new one the next day without leaving a break.
+Kliovance comes in calendar packs of 28 tablets, labelled with the days of the week to help you keep track.
+When you finish a pack, start a new one the next day without leaving a break.

 If you forget to take your tablet, try and take it within the next 12 hours.
-If 12 hours has already passed, just skip the dose and take your next tablet at the normal time.
-You may experience some light bleeding or spotting in this time, but this is nothing to worry about.
+If 12 hours have already passed, just skip the dose and take your next tablet at the normal time.
+You may experience some light bleeding or spotting during this time, but this is nothing to worry about.
 Never take a double dose to make up for a missed one.

-Kliovance is suitable for use in women who have not experienced a natural period in the last 12 months.
-If you are not already using an alternative form of HRT, you can start taking Kliovance on any convenient day.
-If you are transitioning from another form of HRT, finish the current pack before starting Kliovance without taking a break.
-If your current HRT causes a monthly bleed, start Kliovance immediately after the the bleeding has ended.
+Kliovance is suitable for use in women with an intact uterus who have not experienced a natural period in the last 12 months.
+If you are new to HRT or are switching from another type of continuous combined HRT, you can start Kliovance at any time.
+If you are transitioning from a cyclical or sequential form of HRT in which you experience a bleed, you should start Kliovance right after your bleed has ended.

 Like all medications, Kliovance can cause side effects in some patients.
 You should stop taking Kliovance and seek medical attention immediately if you experience any symptoms of hypersensitivity (allergy), such as hives, itching, swelling, difficulty breathing, low blood pressure, feeling dizzy, and sweating.